Top Hamas leader killed in Israeli strike in Lebanon, say reports

 Another official told the news agency that the strike damaged a car and two floors of the targeted building, which housed a Hamas office in Beirut’s southern suburbs, a stronghold of Lebanon’s Iran-backed Hezbollah.

-However, Mark Regev, an adviser to Israeli Prime Minister Benjamin Netanyahu, has told MSNBC in an interview that Tel Aviv was not responsible for the attack.
+However, Mark Regev, an adviser to Israeli Prime Minister Benjamin Netanyahu, told MSNBC in an interview that Tel Aviv was not responsible for the attack.

 “But whoever did it, it must be clear – this was not an attack on the Lebanese state,” he added.
 “Whoever did this did a surgical strike against the Hamas leadership.”